fpapado/blurhash-rust-wasm/README.md

 import * as blurhash from "blurhash";

 // Returned as Uint8Array
-const pixels = blurhash.decode("LKO2?U%2Tw=w]~RBVZRi};RPxuwH", 40, 30);

-// You can use this to construct src- or canvas- compatible resources
+// You can use this to construct canvas-compatible resources const pixels = blurhash.decode("LKO2?U%2Tw=w]~RBVZRi};RPxuwH", 40, 30);
-// WIP
 ```

+## encode

+Not yet implemented :)

 ## Usage in Rust